 Its recommended that you visit the Tree of Knowledge either early morning or late afternoon when the sun rays are reflected across the timber.
 Although come night, the tree is all lit up, offering a completely different perspective.

 One of the best things to do in Barcaldine, Qld with the kids is to take them to the Australian Workers Heritage Centre.
 This centre is the only attraction in Australia dedicated to Australian working men and women and celebrates their contributions which have reformed and shaped our history.

-Across 14 buildings, you’ll find 22 displays, with exhibits dedicated to various workers, including power workers, teachers, railway workers and a hall dedicated to the Great Shearer’s Strike.
+Across 14 buildings, you’ll find 22 displays with exhibits dedicated to various workers, including power workers, teachers, police, emergency services, railway workers and more.
+There’s also a hall dedicated to the Great Shearer’s Strike.
 The worker’s stories are told via interactive displays, film, photos, artefacts and more.
 There is plenty to get the kids involved, with role playing, video games, interactive exhibits and more.

 The centre is situated on landscaped grounds surrounding a billabong.
 The grounds include a cafe, picnic and barbecue facilities, as well as a playground, making it a great base for families simply passing through town or looking for somewhere to have lunch.

 There is a lot to see at the Workers Centre, we spent around 2 hours here and still didn’t see everything.
 I guess how long you’ll spend here really will depend on the age of your children and what your interests are.

 Operating Hours: Daily 8.30 am to 4 pm